-Fight cancellations, baggage delay and loss – This is also very likely to happen.
+Fight cancellations, baggage delay, and loss – This is also very likely to happen.
 One day, they canceled my flight from Berlin to Tehran and, on another occasion, when I flew from Barcelona to Tbilisi, my baggage remained lost for almost 4 weeks.
-Of course, I got the airline compensation benefit but, thanks to World Nomads, I got paid twice.
+Of course, you will get the airline compensation benefit but, if you have good travel insurance, you may get paid twice.

 It fully covers repatriation – If you get sick or there is a family emergency (such as family death, for example), you can cancel your trip without worrying about the costs.

 24-hour emergency line – Believe it or not, some cheap backpacker travel insurance providers don’t have a 24-7 emergency line.

 And, very important, make sure it is easy to claim – All the companies I listed before, including World Nomads, IATI Insurance, and True Traveller are very professional, which means that, when you need to make a claim, they have a fast response.